Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Related Work

 \subsection{Static Regret}

 Static regret has been extensively studied in online convex optimization.
 Let $T$ be the time horizon and $d$ be the dimension, there exist online algorithms with static regret bounded by $\O(\sqrt{T})$, $\O(d\log T)$, and $\O(\log T)$ for convex, exponentially concave, and strongly convex functions, respectively~\citep{ICML'03:zinkvich,journals/ml/HazanAK07}.
 These results are proved to be minimax optimal~\citep{conf/colt/AbernethyBRT08}.
-More results can be found in the seminal books~\citep{book'12:Shai-OCO,book'16:Hazan-OCO} and reference therein.
+More results can be found in the seminal books~\citep{book'12:Shai-OCO,book'16:Hazan-OCO} and references therein.

 In addition to exploiting the convexity of functions, there are studies improving static regret by incorporating smoothness, whose main proposal is to replace the dependence on $T$ by problem-dependent quantities.
-Such problem-dependent bounds enjoy much benign properties, in particular, they can safeguard the worst-case minimax rate yet can be much tighter in easier problem instances.
-In the literature, there are two kinds of such bounds, small-loss bounds~\citep{NIPS'10:smooth} and gradient-variation bounds~\citep{COLT'12:variation-Yang}.
+Such problem-dependent bounds enjoy many benign properties, in particular, they can safeguard the worst-case minimax rate yet can be much tighter in easier problem instances.
+There are two representative problem-dependent bounds --- small-loss bound~\citep{NIPS'10:smooth} and gradient-variation bound~\citep{COLT'12:variation-Yang}.